Retinol: The Secret to More Youthful Looking Skin

 Vitamin A and its Derivatives

 Retinol must be metabolized to the biologically active retinoic acid to provide a biological effect.
 For this reason, retinol is considered a “pro-drug.”
 In the body, retinol is converted to retinaldehyde or retinal and then converted to retinoic acid or tretinoin.
+The functional group at the end of retinol undergoes a series of conversion steps.
+In the skin, enzymes oxidize the alcohol (OH) group to an aldehyde and the molecule becomes retinaldehyde also known as retinal.1 Then the aldehyde gets oxidized to a carboxylic acid and the molecule becomes retinoic acid or tretinoin.
 Retinyl esters, such as retinyl palmitate, are one step behind retinol and require an additional conversion step.
 The greater the number of conversion steps needed to become retinoic acid, the less potent or bioavailable the derivative is; however, the further removed the retinoid is from the form retinoic acid, the more skin tolerable and less irritating.
 Retinol induces significantly less peeling, erythema, and skin dryness than tretinoin, making it a more skin inclusive molecule to address numerous skin concerns.
-Studies show that, although retinol is less potent than retinoic acid, it shows similar changes in skin histology and protein and gene expression, increasing epidermal and dermal thickness, increasing gene expression for collagen synthesis, and reducing facial wrinkles.1,2
+Studies show that, although retinol is less potent than retinoic acid, it shows similar changes in skin histology and protein and gene expression, increasing epidermal and dermal thickness, increasing gene expression for collagen synthesis, and reducing facial wrinkles.2,3

 Many mistake retinol as an exfoliant, but it works very differently from topical skincare acids to smooth and even skin texture.
 Retinol works on a cellular level, rather than a physical level.
 It diffuses into cellular membranes and attaches to nuclear receptors, increasing gene expression for keratinocyte differentiation and proliferation and normalizing desquamation (shedding of the top layers of skin).
 This results in a smoother, more even complexion.